-The average journey time between Toledo and Madrid is 33 minutes and the fastest journey time is 33 minutes.
-On an average weekday, there are 15 trains per day travelling from Toledo to Madrid.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Toledo and Madrid is 33 minutes, with around 15 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Toledo to Madrid without having to change trains.
 There are 15 direct trains from Toledo to Madrid.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from Toledo to Madrid leaves at 06:25.
 Times and services may vary during weekends and holidays.